+Potential Effects Mitigation Measures Residual Effects Characterization and Significance Evaluation mortality during construction and where maintenance is performed during operations Complete wildlife sweeps prior to commencing work at the start of activity, including inspections of equipment prior to ignition.
+Handling (capturing, handling, and/or transport) of wildlife is not permitted without applicable provincial authorizations (i.e., a Wildlife Scientific Collectors Authorization [WSCA] issued under the Fish and Wildlife Conservation Act, 1997; authorization under the ESA, through MECP).
+Where SAR are encountered in the Project construction area, Project activities will immediately cease until the individual has safely vacated the area on their own accord.
+In the event a SAR enters the work area and is in immediate danger, construction activities will immediately cease, and a 30 m buffer will be applied to the individual until the individual has vacated the area before construction activities can resume.
+If the individual recommended mitigation measures

 Potential Effects Mitigation Measures Residual Effects Characterization and Significance Evaluation

-mortality during Complete wildlife sweeps prior to recommended

-construction and where commencing work at the start of mitigation measures

-maintenance is activity, including inspections of

-performed during equipment prior to ignition.

-operations Handling (capturing, handling, and/or

-transport) of wildlife is not permitted

-without applicable provincial

-authorizations (i.e., a Wildlife Scientific

-Collectors Authorization

-[WSCA] issued under the Fish and

-Wildlife Conservation Act, 1997;

-authorization under the ESA, through MECP).

-Where SAR are encountered in the

-Project construction area, Project

-activities will immediately cease until

-the individual has safely vacated the

-area on their own accord.

-In the event a SAR enters the work area 1

-and is in immediate danger,

-construction activities will immediately

-cease, and a 30 m buffer will be applied

-to the individual until the individual has ;

-vacated the area before construction

-activities can resume.
-If the individual

-Potential Effects Mitigation Measures Residual Effects Characterization and Significance Evaluation

 does not vacate the area within a

 reasonable time, or the individual is

 unable to vacate safely, a qualified

 professional may be required to

 relocate the individual to a safe

 location away from the construction

 activities.

-In the event tree removal is required,
+In the event tree removal is required, in all a series and a decision to a

 implement recommended mitigation

-measures and timing windows in

-reference to SAR bats:
+measures and timing windows in reference to SAR bats:

 Avoid tree removal during the bat active period

 (April 1-September 30).
 This timing

 window should also be considered

 for tree pruning activities.

 Provide SAR identification sheets to

 workers that outline habitat,

 identifying characteristics and

 mitigation measures.

 Document SAR encounters and notify

 appropriate regulatory authorities.

-Any SAR observed must be reported to)
+Any SAR observed must be reported to

 MECP within 24 hours.
 Contact the

 local MECP Branch to report SAR:

 Potential Effects Mitigation Measures Residual Effects Characterization and Significance Evaluation

 Sarnia MECP District Office

-1094 London Rd.
+o 1094 London Rd.

 Sarnia ON N7S 1P1

 o Toll Free: 1-800-387-7784

 o Tel: (519) 336-4030 Fax: (519) 336-

 4280